akzmuk/arthur-kuzmuk/content/pages/index.md

       - type: Card
         title: Precipitation prediction
         text: >
-          The objective of this project is to buid a predictive model capable of estimating the likelihood of precipitation events by utilizing various input factors, including temperature, relative humidity levels, and average cloud cover %.
+          The objective of this project is to build a predictive model capable of estimating the likelihood of precipitation by utilizing various input factors, including temperature, relative humidity levels, and average cloud cover %.
         image: